Depo-Provera Lawsuits: Take Action Over Meningioma Brain Tumor Side Effects

 The Depo-Provera shot lawsuits further claim the companies put the drug onto the market in a “defective and unreasonably dangerous condition,” continue to sell an “unreasonably unsafe” product, and were negligent in all aspects of the contraceptive’s design, labeling, manufacturing, marketing, testing and sale.

-So, You Can Sue for a Depo Shot?
+Can You Sue for a Depo Shot?

 Yes.
 The companies behind Depo-Provera are currently being sued by patients who developed meningioma, a slow-growing brain tumor.
 A Depo-Provera lawsuit attorney can evaluate your specific situation to determine whether you qualify.
 To learn more about filing a lawsuit, fill out the form on this page.